rogdooley/OSEP-Code-And-Notes/Notes/Modules/14 Linux Lateral Movement.md

    - **Description**: If an attacker can obtain or guess the encryption key used to protect Kerberos tickets, they might be able to forge tickets.
    - **How It Works**: This is more complex and typically requires additional vulnerabilities in the Kerberos implementation or configuration.

-### Mitigating Attacks on Kerberos Cached Credentials

-1. **File Permissions and Access Control**:
-   - **Ensure Proper Permissions**: Set strict file permissions on ticket cache files to limit access to authorized users only.
-For instance, on UNIX systems, the ticket cache files should only be readable and writable by the user who owns them.
-   - **Use Secure Storage**: Use secure methods for storing ticket caches, especially if they are stored on disk.

-2. **Memory Protection**:
-   - **Secure Memory Access**: Limit access to system memory where ticket caches might be stored.
-Use operating system features to prevent unauthorized access to memory.

-3. **Regular Ticket Rotation**:
-   - **Short Ticket Lifetimes**: Use short ticket lifetimes and ensure tickets are refreshed regularly to minimize the impact of any potential compromise.
-   - **Kerberos Key Rotation**: Regularly rotate Kerberos keys to limit the usefulness of any stolen tickets.

-4. **Authentication and Validation**:
-   - **Service Validation**: Ensure that services validate Kerberos tickets properly, including checking ticket timestamps and ensuring that the ticket’s context matches the expected usage.
-   - **Use of Strong Encryption**: Use strong encryption algorithms and secure key management practices to protect the integrity and confidentiality of Kerberos tickets.

-5. **Monitoring and Auditing**:
-   - **Log Access**: Monitor and log access to ticket cache files and other sensitive Kerberos-related operations to detect suspicious activities.
-   - **Audit Trails**: Regularly audit access logs and security events to identify potential anomalies or unauthorized access attempts.

-6. **Endpoint Protection**:
-   - **Secure Endpoints**: Protect endpoints (e.g., workstations, servers) from unauthorized access, as compromised endpoints can lead to ticket theft or memory dumping.
-   - **Antivirus and Anti-Malware**: Use updated antivirus and anti-malware solutions to detect and prevent malicious activities that could lead to credential theft.

-By implementing these security practices, you can significantly reduce the risk of attacks on Kerberos cached credentials and better protect your Kerberos authentication infrastructure.

 ### Using Kerberos with Impacket